samforwill/District-Insights/README.md

 Of course, my initial thought on seeing this is:

-> **"Who could possibly be responsible for creating this huge concentration of districts that are *just* out of competitive reach? 🤔 And why is the answer almost certainly Republican state legislatures???**
+> **"Who could possibly be responsible for creating this huge concentration of districts that are *just* out of competitive reach? 🤔 And why is the answer almost certainly 'Republicans'🤨???**

 So, I set about to confirm my priors.
-The Brennan Center for Justice [broke down](https://www.brennancenter.org/our-work/research-reports/who-controlled-redistricting-every-state)redistricting in every state into the following categories:
+The Brennan Center for Justice [broke down ](https://www.brennancenter.org/our-work/research-reports/who-controlled-redistricting-every-state)redistricting in every state into the following categories:
 * GOP-Controlled Redistricting (177 seats)
 * Democratic-Controlled Redistricting (49 seats)
 * Split-Control (2 seats)